OWASP/railsgoat/README.md

 $ rails db:setup
 ```

-In case of any issues:
+In case of any errors:
 ```bash
 $ rake db:setup
 ```